Kathmandu is the largest city and capital of Nepal.

 - Visas - Visas for Kathmandu are handed out upon arrival at the international airport in Kathmandu and at all borders open to foreigners: all you need is passport photos on hand and to pay the visa fee.
 Make sure your passport is valid for at least six months and that you have an entire blank page in your passport.
 If you are not sure about your visa status, contact your local Nepali embassy for further information.

 - Currency - Nepalese rupee is the official currency in Kathmandu.
-Bare in mind that though ATMs are widely available in Kathmandu, they are almost impossible to find in rural areas.
+Bear in mind that though ATMs are widely available in Kathmandu, they are almost impossible to find in rural areas.

 Kathmandu Weather Averages (Temperatures)